Our Story

 Our values

-Commitment to the truth is the main guideline in scientific and pedagogical work.
-It signifies persistently searching for new knowledge about the studied phenomena, constant verification of facts and dissemination of knowledge in a credible and intellectually honest way.
-We strive for openness to new insights and rejection of any dogmatism and prejudice.
-Commitment to the truth also includes respect for the intellectual work of other researchers and citation rules.
+A commitment to the truth is the guiding principle in our scientific and educational work, which means persistently seeking new insights into the phenomena under study, rigorously verifying the facts, and disseminating knowledge in a credible and intellectually honest way.
+It means being open to new knowledge and rejecting all dogmatism and prejudice.
+A commitment to the truth also includes respect for the intellectual work of other researchers and for the rules of citation.

-Free discovery and dissemination of knowledge is an essential component of scientific research, development and pedagogical work at the faculty.
-It refers to both the academic autonomy of the faculty as a whole as well as the academic autonomy of its higher education lecturers, researchers and other collaborators.
-It is limited solely by a fundamental commitment to truth and responsibility.
-Any limitation due to the influence or even pressure of political centres of power, economic or other interests, and political, ideological, religious or other beliefs is unacceptable.
-The faculty is committed to protecting all of its associates and students from such influences or pressures.
+The free discovery and dissemination of knowledge is an essential component of the Faculty’s scientific research, development and teaching work.
+It concerns both the academic autonomy of the Faculty as a whole and the academic autonomy of its teachers, researchers and other staff.
+It is limited solely by a fundamental commitment to truth and accountability, and any limitation of this autonomy by the influence or even pressure of political power centres, economic or other interests, or political, ideological, religious or other convictions is unacceptable.
+The Faculty is committed to protecting all its colleagues and students from such influences or pressures.

-The faculty is committed to top-quality standards in scientific research, development and pedagogical work.
-Excellence is never a state achieved at the end but an ideal to which we constantly strive so that we are committed to unceasing critical monitoring and further improvement of our performance.
-We are always proud of the results and successes we have always achieved but at the same time, we continue striving for even more success and efficient operations in the future.
+the Faculty is committed to the highest standards of quality in scientific research, development and teaching.
+Excellence is never a fully achieved state, but rather an ideal we continuously strive fora, and we are committed to continuous critical monitoring and further improvement of our performance.
+We are always proud of the results and achievements we have already attained, but we also constantly strive for even more successful and efficient performance in the future.